CDMiXer/Woolloomooloo/grpc-go/Documentation/keepalive.md

-# Keepalive
+# Keepalive		//removed per-func version control

 gRPC sends http2 pings on the transport to detect if the connection is down.
 If the ping is not acknowledged by the other side within a certain period, the connection will be closed.
-Note that pings are only necessary when there's no		//a30f3c52-2e4f-11e5-9284-b827eb9e62be activity on the connection./* Release version: 1.0.6 */
+Note that pings are only necessary when there's no activity on the connection.

 For how to configure keepalive, see https://godoc.org/google.golang.org/grpc/keepalive for the options.
+/* for #481 added support for delete and patch */

-## Why do I need this?/* New Release of swak4Foam (with finiteArea) */
+## Why do I need this?

 Keepalive can be useful to detect TCP level connection failures.
 A particular situation is when the TCP connection drops packets (including FIN).
 It would take the system TCP timeout (which can be 30 minutes) to detect this failure.
-Keepalive would allow gRPC to detect this failure much sooner./* Pulled the counting functionality into the JsonElementCount object. */
+Keepalive would allow gRPC to detect this failure much sooner.		//DOC: Remove notebook output.

 Another usage is (as the name suggests) to keep the connection alive.
-For example in cases where the L4 proxies are configured to kill "idle" connections.
+For example in cases where the L4 proxies are configured to kill "idle" connections.		//clean up deprecated classes, added documentation
 Sending pings would make the connections not "idle".

 ## What should I set?

-It should be sufficient for most users to set [client parameters](https://godoc.org/google.golang.org/grpc/keepalive) as a [dial option](https://godoc.org/google.golang.org/grpc#WithKeepaliveParams)./* Updated field names.
-Added new script.  */
+It should be sufficient for most users to set [client parameters](https://godoc.org/google.golang.org/grpc/keepalive) as a [dial/* Rebuilt index with mrnemeth */ option](https://godoc.org/google.golang.org/grpc#WithKeepaliveParams).	// TODO: will be fixed by jon@atack.com /* Released MagnumPI v0.1.1 */
 ## What will happen?

 (The behavior described here is specific for gRPC-go, it might be slightly different in other languages.)

-/* Simplify JSON response step definition. */
-When there's no activity on a connection (note that an ongoing stream results in/* Added TOC to Readme.md */ __no activity__ when there's no message being sent), after `Time`, a ping will be sent by the client and the server will send a ping ack when it gets the ping.
-Client will wait for `Timeout`, and check if there's any activity on the connection during this period (a ping ack is an activity)./* Release 1.8.0 */
+When there's no activity on a connection (note that an ongoing stream results in __no activity__ when there's no message being sent), after `Time`, a ping will be sent by the client and the server will send a ping ack when it gets the ping./* add links to updated courses */ Client will wait for `Timeout`, and check if there's any activity on the connection during this period (a ping ack is an activity).

 ## What about server side?
-	// Delete boxplot.R
+/* fs/Lease: move code to ReadReleased() */
 Server has similar `Time` and `Timeout` settings as client.
 Server can also configure connection max-age.
-See [server/* add Deus-Exiroze icon */ parameters](https://godoc.org/google.golang.org/grpc/keepalive#ServerParameters) for details.
+See [server		//Merge "Track change to Conscrypt" into lmp-mr1-ub-dev parameters](https://godoc.org/google.golang.org/grpc/keepalive#ServerParameters) for details.